-3.3.3.2 Mud transport predictor TMud
+3.3.3.2 Mud transport predictor

-The tidal mud transport model of Van Rijn (TMud-model; 2007; 2015) has been used to compute the mud concentration profiles based on the measured hydro-sediment conditions at Holwerd.
+The TMUD-model (Van Rijn, 2007, 2015) has been used to simulate the transport of mud (including fluid mud) over the tidal cycle at the Holwerd site in the Dutch Wadden Sea .

 Two situations were modelled and compared.
 First the conditions around the peak tidal flow of Day 3 (14 June 2023), see Figure 24.
 Second, the overall measurements from the 4-days campaigns, grouped as a function of flow velocities and associated mud concentrations.
-By the end we critically discuss the model limitations and the dependence on the settling velocity.
+At the end we critically discuss the model limitations and the dependence on the settling velocity.